 If you live in an area that gets very little to no relief from heat and drought conditions, you certainly can still enjoy roses, the choice should shift to enjoying some of the Earth Kind roses noted above, of which Knockout is one.
 You can also find more info on Earth Kind roses here.
-A website I recommend for finding some wonderful species roses can be found at High Country Roses.
+A website I recommend for finding some wonderful species of roses can be found at High Country Roses.
 The folks there are most helpful when it comes to locating the best drought tolerant roses for your growing conditions.
 Seek out owner Matt Douglas and tell him Stan ‘the Rose Man’ sent you.
 Be sure to check out some miniature rose bushes too.

 Creating More Drought Tolerant Rose Bushes

 While no rose bush can live without any water, especially many of our modern roses, there are things we can do to help them be more drought tolerant rose bushes.
-For instance, mulching roses with a 3- to 4-inch layer of good shredded hardwood mulch helps hold available moisture in the soil.
+For instance, mulching roses with a 3- to 4-inch (7.5-10 cm.) layer of good shredded hardwood mulch helps hold available moisture in the soil.
 This mulch is said to create a condition in our gardens similar to that of a forest floor.
 The need for fertilization can be reduced in some cases and pretty much eliminated in others with this mulching according to some studies.

 Many roses can get by on less water once established and perform quite nicely.
 It is a matter of us thinking and planning out garden areas to help the conditions these plants are subject to be in.
 Planting roses in good sunny locations is good, but when considering drought tolerance and performance, perhaps trying to select an area that gets less intense sunshine and heat for extended periods may be better.
 We can create such conditions ourselves by building garden structures that shield out the sun when at its most intense.

-In times of drought, water conservation efforts are high and using the water we have wisely is a top concern.
+In times of drought, water conservation efforts are high, and using the water we have wisely is a top concern.
 Usually, the communities we live in will impose watering days to help conserve water.
 I have soil moisture meters that I like to use to see if my roses really need to be watered or if they can go a while yet.
 I seek out types that have nice long probes on them so that I can probe around the rose bushes in at least three locations, getting down well into the root zones.
-The three probes gives me a good indication of what the moisture conditions truly are in any given area.
+The three probes give me a good indication of what the moisture conditions truly are in any given area.